DyzLecticus/Zeesoft/V5.0/ZDK/README.md

 ---------------------------------------------
 This test shows how to use a *TemporalMemory* to learn SDR sequences.
 A *TemporalMemoryConfig* can be used to configure the *TemporalMemory* before initialization.

-All *SDRProcessor* instances implement the same pattern/life cycle to ensure the processing is done using multiple threads.
-Please note that bare *SDRProcessor* instances are not thread safe beyond the specified life cycle.

-Please note: The current implementation does not generate any initial segments/synapses.
+Please note that this temporal memory implementation does not generate any initial segments/synapses.

 Configurable properties;
  * *sizeX*, *sizeY*, *sizeZ*; Cell grid dimensions (sizeX, sizeY specify input SDR dimensions).